shoaibrayeen/Programmers-Community/readMe.md

    - Problem Solving by Logics
    - Databases ( Relational or Non-Relational )
    - At least 2 Projects on Androids ( Either on Team or Individual )

+- iOS Developer
+   - Quatitative Aptitudes
+   - Data Structures and Algorithms in C, C++, Java or Python
+   - Problem Solving by Logics
+   - At least 2 Projects on iOS

 - AR/VR Developer
    - Problem Solving by Logics
    - At least 2 Projects on AR/VR